Act now to build your gift reserves and slide into the winter holiday season with ease and confidence.

 Nadya Lukic / Shutterstock.com

-Restaurant prices are rising while grocery store prices are falling, especially for beef, veal, poultry and eggs, says the U.S. Department of Agriculture.
+“Food-at-home prices and food-away-from-home prices have recently diverged,” says the U.S. Department of Agriculture.
+In other words, what you save by cooking at home instead of going out has been increasing.
 So why not let your wallet get fat while you make your own dinners?
 And don’t forget lunches — brown bagging could save you about $5 a day.
-And while you may not have to forgo all your tall Pumpkin Spice Lattes, each time you make coffee at home instead of stopping at Dunkin’ Donuts, Starbucks or Timmy’s means you could instead put about $4 in the bank.
-Brown bagging and latte skipping a few days a week can easily yield you the $35 to $50 a week savings you need to help reach your Christmas gift shopping goal.
+And while you may not have to forgo all your tall Pumpkin Spice Lattes, each time you make coffee at home instead of ordering from your favorite barista means you could instead put about $4 in the bank.
+Brown bagging and latte skipping a few days a week can easily yield you the savings of $35 to $50 a week you need to help reach your Christmas gift shopping goal.

 Share your holiday savings ideas with us in comments below or on our Facebook page.